FansubDB/fansubdb.github.io/README.md

 * `:lang` can be found on `https://fansubdb.github.io/lang.json`
 * `:year` and `:season` can be found on `https://fansubdb.github.io/:lang/list.json` (`:lang` come from above)

-## I want to help you.
-No problem.<br>If you want to modify the JSON files, please read [CONTRIBUTING.md](CONTRIBUTING.md#tddr-modifying-a-json-file) and do a pull request :)

 ### How are the json files organized?

 #### lang.json, year.json, season.json

 * `lang.json` in the root folder, to choose the subs language.
 * `list.json` in the `:lang` folder.
 It indicates where the json file of the season animes is located.

 They have an objects table.
 The object contains each value (lang/year/season) and their url.

 #### The json file of the season animes

 This file is located under `:lang/:year/:season.json`. (eg. [`fr/2014/automne.json`](fr/2014/automne.json))

 It's a unique object which contains:

 * *`name`*: Translation of the name; **required**; it's the `<th>` of the table
 * *`group`*: Translation of the group; **required**; it's the second `<th>` of the table
 * *`lbl_tv`*: The label of the button to show `TV` list; **required**